 Since matrix management supports a shared services model, it allows employees to utilize their skills on diverse projects simultaneously and unleash their true potential.
 Let’s take an example for a better understanding.
-A highly skilled and expensive resource is working on project A but is also required to work on project C.
+A highly skilled and expensive resource is working on Project A but is also required to work on Project C.

 In this scenario, the same resource can be utilized for both projects based on their timeline and availability, maximizing their profitable utilization while reducing resourcing costs.
-Furthermore, if resources are under-utilized, the resource managers can provide them with suitable work by allocating them to different projects (interdepartmentally).
+Furthermore, if resources are under-utilized, resource managers can provide them with suitable work by allocating them to different projects (interdepartmentally).
 These practices ensure uniform workload distribution and effective utilization of the talent pool.

 Enables multi-skill building at the workplace

 When resources are multi-skilled, one can deploy them to various tasks with varying skill demands.
 Certain vacancies in a project can require one person to have different skills.
 That’s why matrix managers encourage multi-skill building opportunities and make them a part of their individual development plan (IDP).

-For instance, let’s say that a graphic designer’s primary skill is Adobe Photoshop and CorelDraw is a secondary skill.
+For instance, let’s say that a graphic designer’s primary skill is Adobe Photoshop, and CorelDraw is a secondary skill.
 A pipeline project requires two designers equipped with CorelDraw skills.
 However, only one resource is available to take up the job.
 In this case, the resource manager can coordinate with the line manager to initiate a suitable training program and hone that designer’s CorelDraw skills.
-While it helps the resource manager bridge skill gaps and fulfill project demands, it enables employees to diversify their portfolios.
+While it helps the resource manager mitigate skill gaps and fulfill project demands, it enables employees to diversify their portfolios.

 Helps leverage cost-effective resources

 A matrix organizational structure enables resource managers to go beyond regional boundaries and leverage cost-effective resources.

 If a resource is beyond their span of control, they can coordinate with other resource managers and department heads to procure the best-fit resource at a much lesser cost.
 For instance, let’s assume a project is based in the US, where the resource cost is higher.
-A matrix structure here enables the resource manager to look for similar-skilled resources from a low-cost country and control project costs without compromising quality.
+A matrix structure here enables the resource manager to look for similarly skilled resources from a low-cost country and control project costs without compromising quality.

 Enhances innovation and autonomy

 Further, matrix management goes beyond one level of authority and encourages the division of labor.
 So, when the project manager entrusts the specialized resources with their responsibilities, it fosters a sense of accountability.
 It also provides them with more space to be creative and innovative.
 All this cumulatively contributes to enhanced autonomy.

 Promotes knowledge sharing across various functions

 After understanding the functioning of matrix management, it is evident that it garners an open work environment.
 In other words, when interdepartmental resources coordinate to work on a project, it opens doors for knowledge-sharing.

 For instance, let’s say your team is working on a website development project.
-It consists of web developers, graphic designers, content writers, etc. Since the website has a designing component, the graphic designer can share the latest trends and insights with the web developer.
+It consists of web developers, graphic designers, content writers, etc. Since the website has a design component, the graphic designer can share the latest technology trends and insights with the web developer.
 The seamless collaboration will help them maintain a competitive edge and ensure that the project delivered is at par with quality standards.

-F. Increases employee engagement and satisfaction
+Increases employee engagement and satisfaction

-Undoubtedly, when resources get opportunities to work on multi-disciplinary projects and diversify their skillsets, it increases engagement and satisfaction levels.
+Undoubtedly, when resources get opportunities to work on multi-disciplinary projects and diversify their skill sets, it increases employee engagement and satisfaction levels.
 Additionally, the sense of autonomy motivates them to go beyond their responsibilities and contribute to the company’s growth.

 Moreover, when employees feel that their opinions and insights are heard and valued, it propels them to excel in their performance.
 Furthermore, fostering an open work environment through a matrix structure facilitates easy collaboration.
 It enables employees to share knowledge or ideas freely, learn from each other, and grow together, enhancing their engagement and satisfaction further.

 Fosters higher flexibility and adaptability

 As the matrix structure provides the liberty of sharing resources between different departments, it promotes flexibility in the organization.
 Further, when matrixed resources work on various projects from different functions, they get an opportunity to thrive in a dynamic environment.

-This extensive ability to work as per different processes and standards and team dynamics across an organization help resources become more adaptable.
+This extensive ability to work as per different processes and standards and team dynamics across an organization helps resources become more adaptable.
 Honing their adaptability skills also helps them become more agile and resilient to handle adverse situations such as market volatilities, changing market demands, etc.

 The following section throws light on the essential skills that every functional and line manager should possess to ensure effective matrix management.

-5. Skills required to become a good matrix leader
+Skills required to become a good matrix leader

 This section enlists the most prominent ones: